Ryan-B-iS/SF_Tam_Demo_App/README.md

 ### Scenario 1: Dynamic Segmentation

 - **Description:** This scenario examines how the app handles dynamic segmentation.
-- **Steps to Reproduce:** There are two buttons in the UI to select what segment you would like to be set into.
+- **Steps to Reproduce:** There are two buttons in the UI to select what segment you want to be set into.
 This is __after__ initialization
 - **Expected Result:** The app should change segments and thus the connected waterfall.
-Noticed by messages in the log and textview changing.
+Notice messages in the log and text view changing.

-##To-do Work
+## To-do Work

 ### Scenario 2: APS Integration

 - **Description:** This scenario integrates Amazon publisher services.
-- **Expected Result:** With proper integration, APS should be available as a network.
-This integration is unique from all other networks because it requires exra lines....__add more info here__
+- **Expected Result:** APS should be available as a network with proper integration.
+This integration is unique from all other networks because it requires extra lines....__add more info here__

 ### Scenario 3: TapJoy OfferWall integration